nicoleytlam/soundscape-project/README.md

    cd soundscape-project
    ```

-3. Open `index.html` in your preferred web browser.

 ## Usage

 1. Ensure your device's location services are enabled.
 2. Open the web application in your mobile browser.
-3. As you move through different geographic areas, the application will play and blend musical excerpts associated with those regions. ([GitHub - soundscape-community/soundscape: An iOS application/service ...](https://github.com/soundscape-community/soundscape?utm_source=chatgpt.com))
+3. As you move through different geographic areas, the application will play and blend musical excerpts associated with those regions.

 ## Project Structure

 - `index.html` - Main HTML file for the web application.